iLUVE69/ME639-MiniProject/README.md

 In **Task 2**, dynamics are included and

 In **Task 3**, The fixed mean point chosen is (1,1) and the manipulator acts as a spring about that point.
 Initial displaced end effector point is (1,0).
+The Animation doesn't seem to work

 In**Task 4**, The workspace of the Manipulator are all points inside the Semi-Circular Figure that the End effector traces.
 The Dynamics are ignored.